 - Ottawa Old & New (1946) by Lucien Brault

-One good place to begin your research is with the main library''s "Ottawa Room," a special collection of local publications, articles, and other records related to the history of Ottawa.
+One good place to begin your research is with the main library's "Ottawa Room," a special collection of local publications, articles, and other records related to the history of Ottawa.

 Public Library: 120 Metcalfe St., 3rd floor.

 Back issues of OSCAR contain information about all aspects of our community.
 The Ottawa South History Project (OSHP) is reviewing the back issues of OSCAR papers and compiling and indexing the information for future reference.
-To find out more check out the OSHP website where more information about the project will be posted.

 Info: John M. Calvert, founder and coordinator OSHP

-Both the National Archives on Wellington Street and the Ottawa Archives at 100 Tallwood Drive contain detailed information on various aspects of our community''s history.
+Both the National Archives on Wellington Street and the Ottawa Archives at 100 Tallwood Drive contain detailed information on various aspects of our community's history.
 Photographs, fire insurance maps, and other documents offer a wealth of sources for the serious researcher.
 Brief information guides are available to help you research your Ottawa house or family.

 Tel: 613-996-5115 (Library and Archives Canada)